telerik/winforms-docs/controls/richtexteditor/features/hyperlink.md

 * having a hyperlink span several paragraphs;

-* being able to embed all kind of elements inside hyperlinks, e.g. images, tables and table elements;
+* being able to embed all kinds of elements inside hyperlinks, e.g. images, tables, and table elements;

 * making bookmarks in the document the targets of hyperlinks.

 The classes that encapsulate the functionality of hyperlinks are [HyperlinkInfo](#hyperlinkinfo),[HyperlinkRangeStart and HyperlinkRangeEnd](#hyperlinkrangestart-and-hyperlinkrangeend).

-[Other customization options](#othercustomizationoptions) include setting the tool tip format and detecting the click of hyperlinks.
+[Other customization options](#othercustomizationoptions) include setting the tooltip format and detecting the click of hyperlinks.

 ## HyperlinkInfo